 This usually requires the tests to be run as root.
 If not run as

-root, the test suite runner will exit with status 77, interpreted as
+root, the test suite runner will exit with status 77, an exit status

 litest’s tests are grouped into test groups, test names and devices.
 A test